geeksam/sqrbl/README.txt

     end
   end

 The above code sample describes a migration with one step:  migrating the data in an `old_widgets` table to a `new_widgets` table.
+When run, this will generate a set of *.sql files in the directory /path/to/generated/sql.

 == REQUIREMENTS: